 North Dakota Tax Identification Numbers and Registration

-All of North Dakota’s sales and use tax requirements, including the Sales and Use Tax Permit Application can be found online.
+All of North Dakota’s sales and use tax requirements, including the Sales and Use Tax Permit Application can be found by following this link.

 North Dakota Workers’ Compensation Insurance Requirements and Forms

 North Dakota law requires all employers to secure workers’ compensation insurance for all full-time, part-time, seasonal, and occasional employees prior to hiring.
-You can apply online at www.workforcesafety.com or send you application to:
+The cost of this insurance will vary depending on your business; you can either request a quote or apply online at www.workforcesafety.com.

 North Dakota Workforce Safety & Insurance